 Best for Casual Dates

-Bryant Lake Bowl: This happening spot is a true 3-in-1 deal—part late-night bar and eatery (open until 11pm or midnight daily) part theater, part bowling alley.
-You could truly spend all night here, and they’ll make it easy with a Date Night special every Monday at 6pm including two entrees, 2 tap beers each or 1 bottle of wine (NA options available too), and a round of bowling.
+Bryant Lake Bowl: This happening spot is a true 3-in-1 deal — part late-night bar and eatery (open until 11pm or midnight daily) part theater, part bowling alley.
+You could truly spend all night here, and they’ll make it easy with a Date Night special every Monday at 6pm including two entrees, two tap beers each or one bottle of wine (NA options available too), and a round of bowling.
 Now that’s a strike.

 Romantic Activities & Date Night Fun